 by John Bandler

-This is part one of a two part article which focuses on legal rules relating to cybersecurity.
-Laws, regulations, and other legal requirements impose legal duties regarding cybersecurity and investigation and reporting of cybercrime.
-Cybersecurity meshes with privacy, so I cover some of those laws too.
+This is the first of a two part article which focuses on legal rules relating to cybersecurity.
+Laws, regulations, and other legal requirements impose legal duties regarding cybersecurity, privacy, and investigation and reporting of cybercrime.

 These rules can be complex, but important takeaways are: